Walter R. Brown

 In 1973 Mr. Brown joined Texaco New York’s Marine Department and subsequently worked in their Strategic Planning and Government Relations departments.
 He left Texaco in 1988 and bought a company that built ocean-going sailboats in Taiwan.
 In 1993 Mr. Brown joined a Hong Kong/Vancouver-based company operating tankers and bulk carriers.

-Walter Brown currently serves as President of Henry L. & Grace Doherty Charitable Foundation, and as an Advisor to the Sea Education Association, Mystic Seaport, and Lamont-Doherty Earth Observatory.
+Walter Brown currently serves as President of Henry L. & Grace Doherty Charitable Foundation, as well as Trustee of the SEA Education Association and Upstream Alliance, and Advisor to Lamont-Doherty Earth Observatory.
 He currently has a USCG 100-ton master license.
 Mr. Brown’s seafaring adventures of late include a recent sail from Newfoundland to Greenland and Labrador.

 “Love to sail!
 Available!
 Have sea-bag; will travel!”